 If you like to only take out small amounts of cash at a time, you’ll appreciate that NAB doesn’t charge you for using the NAB Traveller Card at ATMs overseas.
 (The ATM operator may, however, charge you a fee.)

 There are multiple currencies available on travel cards, usually between five and ten – find out more about How travel cards work.

 Choose a mix to suit your travel needs

 Whether you’re off for a long or short holiday, it’s good to have a couple of ways to access your money.
 Choose a mix that suits your needs – maybe a NAB Traveller Card for regular spending with a credit card for emergencies; or take some foreign currency as well as a NAB Visa Debit Card.
 It really depends on the type of trip you’re taking and the type of traveller you are.

-Would you like to share your experiences with cash overseas?
+Would you like to share your experiences?
 Leave a comment or tip below.

 If you have a question about a product or service, please contact us.
 This includes enquiries you might have about your current NAB products.